-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 E*TRADE offers virtual trading while Ally Invest does not.
-For mobile trading, Ally Invest and E*TRADE both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Taking a look at mobile trading, Ally Invest along with E*TRADE both support the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Checking Accounts, Savings Accounts and Debit Cards are offered by E*TRADE while Ally Invest offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Ally Invest and E*TRADE, E*TRADE is the winner.